 Indicate the reason for the subsequent HCT (check only one).

 - Persistent primary disease: Additional stem cells are required because of the persistent presence of disease pre- and post-transplant (i.e., complete remission was never achieved following the previous transplant).

 - Recurrent primary disease: Additional stem cells are required because of relapsed primary disease (i.e., complete remission was achieved pre or post-transplant, but the disease relapsed following the previous transplant).

 - Planned subsequent HCT, per protocol: Additional stem cells are given as defined by the protocol for a subsequent transplant / infusion.
 This transplant is not based upon recovery, disease status, or any other assessment.

 - New malignancy (including PTLD and EBV lymphoma): Additional stem cells are required because the recipient has developed a new malignancy.
-This does not include a transformation or progression of the original malignancy for which the recipient was transplanted (refer to question 52 for more information).
+This does not include a transformation or progression of the original malignancy for which the recipient was transplanted.
 If New malignancy is selected, also complete the New Malignancy, Lymphoproliferative or Myeloproliferative Disorder section of the form.

 - Insufficient chimerism: In the case of a stable, mixed donor chimerism, the infusion of additional cells (usually lymphocytes and not mobilized stem cells) is typically classified as a DCI.
 Verify with the transplant physician that the cells given should be reported as a subsequent transplant and that stable, mixed chimerism is the reason for the transplant.
 However, in the case of declining chimerism – when the percentage of donor cells is sequentially decreasing on several studies, indicating possible impending graft failure – additional stem cells are required.
 Usually the donor chimerism has fallen below 30-50%.

-- Other: If additional stem cells are given for a reason other than the options listed, select Other and complete question 10.
+- Other: If additional stem cells are given for a reason other than the options listed, select Other and specify.